 We have two primary product categories, each operating under its own brand.
-We market our premiumquality personal care products under the Nu Skin category brand and our science-based nutritional supplements under the Pharmanex category brand.
+We market our premium-quality personal care products under the Nu Skin category brand and our science-based nutritional supplements under the Pharmanex category brand.
 Over the last several years, we have introduced new Pharmanex nutritional supplements and Nu Skin personal care products under our ageLOC anti-aging brand.
+We also offer products under other brands, particularly products in our Nu Skin category brand that are conducive to social selling.

-Presented below are the U.S. dollar amounts and associated revenue percentages from the sale of Nu Skin and Pharmanex products for the years ended December 31, 2014, 2015, and 2016.
-This table should be read in conjunction with the information presented in the section entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations," which discusses the factors impacting revenue trends and the costs associated with generating the aggregate revenue presented.
+Presented below are the U.S. dollar amounts and associated revenue percentages from the sale of Nu Skin and Pharmanex products for the years ended December 31, 2015, 2016, and 2017.
+This table should be read in conjunction with the information presented in Item 7.
+Management's Discussion and Analysis of Financial Condition and Results of Operations, which discusses the factors impacting revenue trends and the costs associated with generating the aggregate revenue presented.